Flavonol 3-O-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and flavonol, whereas its two products are UDP and flavonol 3-O-beta-D-glucoside.
+The two substrates of this enzyme are UDP-glucose and a flavonol.
+Its products are uridine diphosphate (UDP) and the corresponding flavonol 3-O-beta-D-glucoside.
 The flavonoids that can act as substrates within this reaction include quercetin, kaempferol, dihydrokaempferol, kaempferid, fisetin, and isorhamnetin.
 Flavonol 3-O-glucosyltransferase is a hexosyl group transfer enzyme.

 This enzyme is known by the systematic name UPD-glucose:flavonol 3-O-D glucosyltransferase, and it participates in flavonoid biosynthesis and causes the formation of anthocyanins.
 Anthocyanins produce a purple color in the plant tissues that they are present in.

+Occurrence

-It is an enzyme found most notably in grapes (Vitis vinifera).
-This enzyme is found within a number of other plants as well—such as snapdragons (Antirrhinum majus), kale (Brassica oleracea), and grapefruit (Citrus x paradisi).
+Flavonol 3-O-glucosyltransferase is found in grapes (Vitis vinifera), parsley, snapdragons (Antirrhinum majus), kale (Brassica oleracea), tulip bulbs, peony, and grapefruit (Citrus x paradisi).